karel-vdm/tasks/README.md

   4) Independence of Frameworks:
        The core business logic and rules should not be tightly coupled to any specific framework or technology.
 Frameworks should be external details.

+### MVVM
+MVVM helps to further separate the business and presentation logic of your application from the UI layer, making your code more modular, testable, and easier to maintain.

+Since Android is advocating and building it's components with MVVM in mind I would advocate for the use of MVVM.
+Most new android components are built with the setup in mind that they will be used from an Android base ViewModel from my experience there are quite a few side effects and additional considerations to be taken into account when this is not the case.

+### Android Navigation Component
+This makes navigation much easier and is the android reccomended method of navigation.
+Again from experience I have found that the Android ecosystem as a whole works best when following Android best practises.
+The main objective is ease of use and avoiding side effects to out of the box behaviour.

+### Room Database
+Again it is very easy to setup and use and works with Android reccomended patterns and best practises out of the box.
+It also has support for Kotlin Flow and KMP support is in Alpha

+### Koin Dependency Injection